Trauma-Informed Care for Professionals Working with Youth (4-week online course)

+Summer registration now open!
+Course Dates: July 10th – August 7th, 2018 .
 Trauma-Informed Care for Professionals Working with Youth is a completely online, semi self-paced, and affordable course designed to teach education, mental health, probation, and any other professionals working with young people the basics of a trauma-informed approach: What trauma is, how to identify it, and some basic action steps to engage trauma skillfully.
-Registration is open for the Spring Cohort: April 3rd – May 2nd, 2017.
-Cost: $120 for over 10 hours of content!
+Save 20% for a limited time and register below!

 Get oriented to the course, learn the basic definitions of and experiences that lead to trauma, and reflect on potential experiences of trauma with your youth.

 - Lesson 1: Introduction to the course

 - Lesson 2: What is Trauma?
 (Part 1)

 - Lesson 3: What is Trauma?
 (Part 2)

 - Lesson 4: PTSD Defined